- Our History

 Building A Future for Peacham's Past

-PHA has completed the plans for the construction of the new Archive and Research Facility to house PHA’s priceless collections.
+PHA has completed construction of the new Archive and Research Center to house PHA’s priceless collections.
 The new facility will provide secure, climate-controlled storage for the collections, desks for researchers, and adequate space for volunteer staff.